 Before leaving Lakki, I bought several more plastic bags and some bread and cold cuts for lunch.
 Then I drove back to the yard in Partheni.
 After lunch I loaded the two washing machines with my laundry and attacked the zodiac.
 I took me until 5 PM, but I cleaned it thoroughly with soap.
 I also washed the sun-shower.
 By that time I was too tired for more work.
 I had a cup of coffee and left for the hotel.

 More work!
 I cleared the shelves from the main cabin, moving everything in bags and into the bins in the front cabin.
 I hosed the deck and cockpit and washed all the running lines and the primary anchor and its chain.
 I took all the deck cushions to the tiled area as well as the tent, and spray hood, and washed them.
 Then I spread them on the clean deck to dry.
 I covered all the inside cushions with plastic so that they will stay clean while there is fiberglass work on the windows.
 When dry, I stowed the deck cushions, tent and spray hood in the left cabin, after bagging them.
 Now Thetis is ready for the window work.

 Another long day.
 I washed all the docking lines, long shore lines, the secondary anchor, and its chain, fenders, and fender covers.
 While all these things were drying on the deck, I siphoned fuel from the jerrycans into the tank so that it will stay full.
 I also put fuel conditioner in the diesel tank and in the outboard gasoline tank.

 In the afternoon the yard removed the windows.
 The fiberglass was a mess.
 It was miracle that it held over the gales and a window was not completely blown off.
 Had that thing happened Thetis would most likely have sunk.
-After seeing the work and quality of these windows I do not want the same outfit touching my boat again.
-A much more radical solution is called for rather then re-installing them again.
+After seeing the work and quality of these windows I did not want the same outfit touching my boat again.
+A much more radical solution was called for rather then re-installing them again.

 Tuesday October 17, 2000